Occupational Therapy

 Prospective students may apply directly to the or through .

-色花堂鈥檚 occupational therapy program is distinguished by its focus on our communities 鈥 both locally in our pro bono clinic and globally, including a 10-day summer service program at 鈥淟a Alegr铆a en el Se帽or鈥 school in Lima, Peru.
+色花堂鈥檚 occupational therapy program stands out for its focus on our communities.
+It serves people locally through our pro bono clinic.
+It also serves people globally through a 10-day summer program.
+This program supports 鈥淟a Alegr铆a en el Se帽or鈥 school in Lima, Peru.

 Program faculty are experienced in a broad range of practice areas within occupational therapy.
 You will have many opportunities for mentoring through advising, research, and in your capstone experience.